daniwira/daniwira/README.md

 - 👋 Hi, I’m @daniwira
 - 👀 I’m interested in QA
 - 🌱 I’m currently learning QA Automation
-- 📫 How to reach me https://www.linkedin.com/in/dani-wira-sasmita/
+- 📫 How to reach me
+     <a href="https://www.linkedin.com/in/dani-wira-sasmita/" rel="nofollow">linkedin</a>

 <!---
 daniwira/daniwira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.